fajni/Angular-SpringBoot-Firebase/README.md

 # Spring-Boot-Firebase-Simple

-This is a simple Spring Boot API that uses Firebase as database.
+This is a simple Spring Boot API that uses Firebase as database and Angular for Frontend.
-Just backend without frontend.

 ## Project Structure